jmench/Networks_ChatApp/README.md

 server and it will print the hostname of that machine.
 The client will use this along with the port number to connect.
-After the client learns the hostname and port number, simply type the following command to connect to the server: "./client HOSTNAME PORTNUM" where HOSTNAME is the hostname of the server and PORTNUM is the port number the server is listening on.
+After the client learns the hostname and port number, simply type the following command to connect to the server: `./client HOSTNAME PORTNUM` where `HOSTNAME` is the hostname of the server and `PORTNUM` is the port number the server is listening on.
 The program will let the user know if the connection is successful or not.

 __How It Works:__